-Episode 8 – Omexom Green Story: Minimizing the impact of substation construction on biodiversity
+Episode 8 – Omexom Green Story: Minimising the impact of substation construction on biodiversity

 This episode of the Omexom Green Story takes us to Eemshaven, in the Netherlands.
 Here, our local business unit has contributed to sowing 25 000 m2 of wildflowers native to the region around a new substation to offset the impact of the infrastructure on the local habitat.
 A bee hotel and an electric vehicle charging point on site further highlight the intention of rethinking our operations to minimiz the impact of substation construction ob biodiversity.